dekoza/mtgpl/CHK.rst

 :mtgtip:`Reweave<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/f/4ff68016-80b4-4801-b796-5c5fdbc8faa1.jpg?1562760055|https://scryfall.com/card/chk/82/reweave?utm_source=api>`
    Target permanent's controller sacrifices it.
-If the player does, they reveal cards from the top of their library until they reveal a permanent card that shares a card type with the sacrificed permanent, put that card onto the battlefield, then shuffle their library.
+If the player does, they reveal cards from the top of their library until they reveal a permanent card that shares a card type with the sacrificed permanent, put that card onto the battlefield, then shuffle.

    Splice onto Arcane |mana_2|\ |mana_u|\ |mana_u| (As you cast an Arcane spell, you may reveal this card from your hand and pay its splice cost.
 If you do, add this card's effects to that spell.)